OI-wiki/i18n/docs/ds/divide-combine.md

 int n, m, a[N], st1[N], st2[N], tp1, tp2, rt;
 int L[N], R[N], M[N], id[N], cnt, typ[N], bin[20], st[N], tp;
-// The primitive problem of this code should be CERC2017 Intrinsic Interval
+// The code of primitive problem is written for CERC2017 Intrinsic Interval
 // The a array is the corresponding permutation in the primitive problem
 // st1 and st2 are two monotonic stacks respectively, tp1 and tp2 are the corresponding stack tops, and rt is the root of the divide-combine tree
 // The L and R arrays represent the left and right end points of the divide-combine node.
 The role of the M array is mentioned in the construction of the divide-combine tree